 How to Wipe or Clean a Hard Drive in Windows 10 Securely

-If you want to clean a hard drive in Windows 10, try following methods to delete everything and write zeros to hard drive; or if you want perform disk cleanup to free up space, there are also some common solutions.
+If you want to know how to clean a hard drive in Windows 10, try the following methods to delete everything and free your hard drive.
+If you want to perform disk cleanup to free up space, there are also common solutions for you to find out.

 2 scenarios to clean a hard drive in Windows 10